Fast. Simple. Safe.

 As featured in

-How does getting California lawsuit loan work?
+How does getting a lawsuit loan work in California?

 A long legal battle in the state of California could leave you cash-strapped, unable to afford medical bills, mortgage payments, and other living expenses.
 Nova Legal Funding is here to provide you with immediate financial support within 24 hours.